Welcome to our drop-in kitchen sinks review roundup and buyer’s guide.

 Dual-mount capability gives you the flexibility of a drop-in or undermount installation.

 Part of Blanco’s popular Diamond Series, this double bowl Silgranit sink has one large basin with a curved top for extra capacity.

 Silgranit granite composite isn’t just beautiful.
 It’s heat resistant up to 536° F, so you can take transfer items from the stove or oven directly into the sink basin.

 Drop-In Sink Buyer’s Guide

 What is a Drop-In Kitchen Sink?

-Drop-in sinks are easy to install and are available in a wide variety of materials, colors, and configurations.
-For these reasons, drop-in sinks are the most common style of kitchen sink in use today.
+Drop-in sinks are relatively easy to install and are available in a wide variety of materials, colors, and configurations.

 Drop-In Sink vs. Undermount Sink

 Drop-in sinks have a lip or rim that rests on the edge of a hole in the countertop.
 This lip supports the weight of the sink and creates a seal between the sink and the countertop.